 The Learning Environment

 My dream is to not simply teach Japanese as a second language to American students.
 I want to inspire them to partake in life-changing experiences related to studying or teaching abroad.
 I know that if they choose to continue with Japanese seriously, there are so many once-in-a-lifetime opportunities just waiting for them.
 I believe that once you begin to study Japanese, you are forever a student of Japanese.
 The experiences and opportunities gained through studying another culture, language, and history will stay with you for the rest of your life.
 I encourage my students every day to realize the value of studying another language and culture.
 Although they are still young, I want them to know what could be possible in their futures because when I was in high school, I could not even fathom where my Japanese language journey would take me.
 Kristin currently teaches Japanese at the Beginner, Intermediate, and AP high school levels.
-She also teaches Japanese to 6th graders in a public school setting.
+She also teaches Japanese to 6th and 7th graders in a public school setting.
 She is a past participant of 3 intensive/immersive Japanese … Read more

 If lesson is cancelled less than 24 hours in advance, student agrees to pay 50% of normal negotiated rate.